Command Line Parameters

-You can run xray helpto get the most basic usage of all xray, as well as available commands and instructions.
+You can run xray help to get the most basic usage of Xray, as well as available commands and descriptions.

 Xray is a platform for building proxies.